porres/pd-else/README.md

 Go to the pd-else folder and use "objectsdir" to set an *absolute* path for your build, something like:

 <pre>make install objectsdir=~/else-build</pre>
-Then move it from there to your preferred install folder for Pd and add it to the path.
+Than move it from there to your preferred install folder for Pd and add it to the path.

 Cross compiling is also possible with something like this